Miljoenenjacht: Original rules (2000–2001)

-At the Photo Quiz, the three contenders were shown 25 pictures, each one showing a celebrity (later: only 15 pictures) - each photo was an answer to one of the following questions.
-Open-ended questions were asked in this round - contenders again had to buzz in when they thought they knew the answer.
-If a contender was right, he gained two points.
-In case of a wrong answer, his two opponents received one point each.
-The first two players to 15 points (later: 10 points) each made it to the semi-final.
+At the Photo Quiz, the three contenders were shown 25 pictures, each one showing a celebrity (later only 15 pictures) – each photo was an answer to one of the following questions.
+Open-ended questions were asked in this round – contenders again had to buzz in when they thought they knew the answer.
+If a contender was right, they gained two points.
+In case of a wrong answer, their two opponents received one point each.
+The first two players to 15 points (later changed to 10 points) each made it to the semi-final.

-The semi-final consisted of two parts - in the first part, an amount of money starting at 10,000 guilders rose up to an unknown amount determined by the show's independent adjudicator.
-As long as the amount kept rising, contenders could buzz in and take the money - the first contender to press their buzzer received the current amount and left the game, which meant that their opponent proceeded to the show's endgame.
-If none of the two players buzzed in before the rising of the money stops, they move on to the second part where the two competitors receive a calculation.
-If one contender buzzed in with the correct result, he won the game and advanced to the endgame.
-If a player buzzed in with the incorrect answer, his opponent moved on to the endgame (rules of the endgame see below).
+The semi-final consisted of two parts.
+In the first part, an amount of money starting at 10,000 guilders (about $5 586.59USD in 2004) rose to an unknown amount.
+As the amount rose, contenders could buzz in and take the money – the first contender to press their buzzer received the current amount and left the game, which meant that their opponent proceeded to the show's endgame.
+If neither player buzzed in before the rising of the money stopped, they move on to the second part where the two competitors receive a calculation.
+If one contender buzzed in with the correct result, they won and advanced to the endgame.
+If a player buzzed in with the incorrect answer, the opponent moved on to the endgame (for the rules of the endgame, see below).

 Three times during the game (after round 4, 5 and 6), the remaining contenders were given the chance to leave the game with a valuable prize.
-(The value of the prize was increased round by round - starting with FL.
-10,000 in the first bonus round, followed by a long-distance trip in round 2 and climaxing in Round 3 which offered a brand-new BMW luxury car) They were given a secret amount of seconds (indicated by a giant neon bulb at the center of the Temptation Table) to press their buzzer - the first one to do so was given the prize and left the game.
+(The value of the prize was increased round by round – starting with FL.
+10,000 in the first bonus round, followed by a long-distance trip in Round 2 and climaxing in Round 3 which offered a brand-new BMW luxury car) They were given a secret amount of seconds (indicated by a giant neon bulb at the center of the Temptation Table) to press their buzzer – the first one to do so was given the prize and left the game.
 He was then replaced by an audience member selected by the Random Remote of Doom (see below).
 If none of the contenders decided to leave the game, the Random Remote of Doom picked out an audience member to win the prize instead.

 In 2002, the format of Miljoenenjacht has been changed and the "Deal or no Deal" final round was introduced.
-These are the new rules used for the show from 2002 on:
+These are the new rules used for the show from 2002 on.